chic-yukim/panda3d/README.md

 [nix-link]: https://travis-ci.org/bluekyu/panda3d "Travis build link"

 ##### Note
-- These builds are default builds, not everything.
+- These builds are own CMake builds, not everything.
 So, some files may be omitted.
-- Windows Debug: Optimize option is 1.
+- Windows Debug: Optimize option is 1 with Release in [panda3d-thirdparty](https://github.com/bluekyu/panda3d-thirdparty)
-- Windows Release: Optimize option is 4.
+- Windows Release: Optimize option is 4 with MixForDebug in [panda3d-thirdparty](https://github.com/bluekyu/panda3d-thirdparty)